 These are extra bets that can be placed before any cards are dealt, and focus on predicting which cards the dealer or player will receive.
 Placing these bets is usually not mandatory.

-A few of the most popular side bets in blackjack are Insurance (like discussed above), 21+3, Perfect Pairs, Bust it, and Lucky Ladies.
+A few of the most popular side bets in blackjack are Insurance (as discussed above), 21+3, Perfect Pairs, Bust it, and Lucky Ladies.

 There are a lot more additional side bets that come with their own rules and payouts.